DanielTakeshi/debridement-code/scripts/README.md

   ```

   - Use `test_color_detection.py` to test if I can detect colors in an image.
 Unfortunately this is unlikely to work.

+  - Use `rotations_sandbox.py` to test with rotations and see what would be good to calibrate.